Transform Any Smile

 Diagnosis and treatment planning

-At your first appointment Dr. Hochberg and Dr. Diora will discuss whether teeth veneers are the ideal treatment option to meet your needs and expectations; and they will review the corrective limitations of this procedure.
+At your first appointment Dr. Hochberg or Dr. Diora will discuss whether teeth veneers are the ideal treatment option to meet your needs and expectations; and they will review the corrective limitations of this procedure.
 With custom diagnostic and models and computer imaging you will be able to take an active role in planning your smile design.

 The second appointment will take a few hours depending upon the number of teeth involved.
 Although the porcelain veneer is very thin, the teeth are lightly etched to allow for the added thickness.
 A mold is taken of the teeth to be sent to the lab for fabrication.

 In the interim, while the lab is fabricating your new veneers — approximately two weeks, you will be provided with temporary veneers.
 You leave our office with your smile intact!

 At the time of your third appointment, your dentist will first place the porcelain veneer on your teeth with water or glycerin to check their fit and color.
 At this point, the color of the porcelain veneer can still be adjusted by the shade of the cement used to adhere it.
 Once the color is approved, and the veneer is ready to be applied, the tooth is cleansed with specific chemicals to achieve a bond.
 A special cement is placed between the teeth and the veneer and a visible light beam is used to activate the bond.
 Depending on the number of teeth involved, this appointment takes approximately two hours.
 We then schedule you to return for a follow-up visit after one to two weeks.